captnswing/msttcorefonts/README.md

 # Description

-chef cookbook that installs Microsoft Corefonts.
+~~chef cookbook that installs Microsoft Corefonts.~~

+Dockerfile that installs Microsoft Corefonts into an Ubuntu container

 * [en.wikipedia.org/wiki/Core_fonts_for_the_Web](http://en.wikipedia.org/wiki/Core_fonts_for_the_Web)
 * [corefonts.sourceforge.net](http://corefonts.sourceforge.net/)

-# Requirements

-# Usage

-# Attributes

-# Recipes

 # License

-Copyright 2012 Frank Hoffsümmer
+Copyright 2016 Frank Hoffsümmer

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.